 If you ask this bot politely to send you a picture of something it will do its best to find it in the collection of the Cooper Hewitt museum.
 If nobody asks it anything it gets bored.
 It will start changing its profile pictures.

 A synonym of yesterday’s word.
 Updated every day.
-It started with the word random which turned into undo in 797 days.
+It started with the word random which turned into prolong in 1249 days.

 You can follow along on Twitter